nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 * **type** - This field defines the module format that Node.js will use.
 For ES Modules(ESM), use `module` and for Common JS(CJS) modules, use `commonjs`.
 For more information on how Node.js determines the difference between ESM and CJS modules take a [look at the Node.js official docs here](https://nodejs.org/dist/latest-v18.x/docs/api/packages.html#determining-module-system)

+* **types/typings** - For those packages that would like to provide Typescript typings, the types/typings field can be used.
+For more information on developing with Typescript, check out our section on [Typescript](./typescript.md)

 #### Development Dependencies